 The carrying amount of financial assets recognised at cost or amortised cost does not differ significantly from their fair value.

-Other financial assets (current) mainly reflect interim dividends of the group companies and associates.
+"Other financial assets with Group companies and associates" mainly reflects interim dividends of the group companies and associates.

 (b) Classification of financial assets by maturity